A Guide to the NZeTA and IVL for New Zealand

 List date: 2022.
 For the full list please refer to the official visa waiver countries page.

 Learn more about the visitor visa and whether you need to apply for one in our guide, Visitor Visa: Do You Need a Visa to Visit New Zealand?

 Transit Visa Waiver Countries for New Zealand

-Those who hold a passport from one of the following countries must request a New Zealand ETA before transiting in New Zealand.
+Those who hold a passport from one of the following 24 countries must request an NZeTA before transiting through New Zealand.

 Bahamas, Bermuda, Bolivia, Colombia, Costa Rica, Ecuador, Federated States of Micronesia, Indonesia, Kiribati, Nauru, Palau, Panama, Papua New Guinea, Paraguay, Peru, Philippines, Republic of Marshall Islands, Samoa, Solomon Islands, Thailand, Tonga, Tuvalu, Vanuatu, Venezuela.

 List date: 2022.
 For the full list please refer to the official transit visa waiver countries page.

 How to Get an NZeTA and Pay Your IVL

 If you meet the requirements for having to request an NZeTA, you must request and pay for it before you travel to New Zealand.
 It is best to request an NZeTA as soon as possible, as it can take up to 72 hours for an NZeTA approval (but it can also take as little as 10 minutes).

 There are two ways of applying and paying the NZeTA and IVL:

 How Much Does the NZeTA Cost?